|Though they are sometimes angry drunks|

 You might be a Leprechaun too.

-If you're a Leprechaun, know a Leprechaun, or just drink like one, feel free to visit Alters United.
-And, as always, buying a copy of my book is greatly appreciated.
+If you're a Leprechaun, know a Leprechaun, or just drink like one, have a happy St. Patrick's Day.
+And, as always, buying a copy of one of my books is greatly appreciated.